ToadHanks/PrefixInfixPostfix-aNotationConverter/README.md

 **Output**: ((x / y) - g)
 **Output**: ((x / y) - (a * b))
 **Output**: x y * g / h +

-Please use test file to run your input strings to convert into one of the notations.
+Please use test file CalcListTest to tet your given input.

 Examples
 --------
 Below are some examples of how this code runs.
 The test file can also be used to get an idea of how the code can run.